arac-codespace/machine-learning/README.md

 # Changelog

 ## [TODO]
-- Verify the integrity of the data.
-- Modify the SQL tables so they have proper relationships and constraints setup.
-- Save the resulting SQL schema as a script, perhaps save a backup of the data too.
-- Create classes for each of the table to facilitate access to stored data.
+- Create classes for each of the tables to facilitate access to stored data.
 - Start the data exploration branch.
+- Current seed method is way too slow.
+May want to move away from pandas and use pyodbc with an SQL statement to avoid duplicates (With CTE).

+## [0.0.01] - 2020-02-16
+### Notes
+- Generated the machine_learning_pr database schema script.
+- Seeded the database after creating the proper schema so as to assure that the data is of the proper data type.

+### Changed
+- Refactored a lot of stuff in the dataset_parser.py.

 ## [0.0.01] - 2020-02-02
 ### Notes